List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 668

 Kentucky Route 668 is a 3.078 mi supplemental state highway in northwestern Union County that runs from Kentucky Route 667 to Kentucky Route 109 northwest of Henshaw.

 Kentucky Route 669

 Kentucky Route 669 is a 3.078 mi supplemental state highway in eastern Union County that runs from a point along East Market Street near St. Peter's Catholic Church in southeastern Waverly to Locust Lane and Yancy Greenwell Road southeast of Hitesville via Waverly.

 Major intersections

 Kentucky Route 671

 Kentucky Route 671 is a 4.570 mi rural secondary state highway in southeastern Allen County that runs from Kentucky Route 100 at Oak Forest to Kentucky Route 98 southeast of Maynard.

 Kentucky Route 672

 Kentucky Route 672 is a 14.340 mi supplemental state highway in southeastern Caldwell County that runs from Kentucky Routes 126 and 128 southwest of Cobb to U.S. Route 62 southwest of Dawson Springs via Cobb.

 Major intersections

+Kentucky Route 673

+Kentucky Route 673 was a state highway in Fleming County.
+It ran from KY 11 (now Bus.
+KY 11) in Flemingsburg north to KY 24 (now Mill Creek Road).
+The road became part of KY 597 by 1976 (when KY 24 was decommissioned).